dfswider/Python-exercises/README.md

-# Python-exercises
-Excercises for Python learning
+Collection of exercises created for
+Python programmin course.

+Source of exercises: www.w3resources.com